XHYN-PH/switch-android10-guide/README.md

 ## DRIVERS

-The drivers has been ranked from stablest/best to worst so it's up to you to choose...
+The drivers has been selected from stablest/best so it's up to you to choose...
 Special Thanks to SolDev69 for [unified-mesa-project](https://github.com/SolDev69/unified-mesa-project)

 > [!IMPORTANT]
 > Android 10 needs specific drivers for it inorder to work which is you can get down below.
 You **cannot use latest drivers** it will simply not work I've provided the latest and newest drivers that will work for A10.